 "Smart audio glasses" are a thing.
 These spectacles come with two beamforming microphones and four microspeakers and let you talk to Alexa hands free.
 Amazon says you'll get two hours of talk time or four hours of listening time per charge.
 And the "open ear audio" means your ears can hear what the glasses are playing but, maybe, hopefully, others mostly can't.
-Another maybe, hopefully, [is] with the two microphones on these glasses, [which] are designed to [respond to] the voice of the person wearing them and no one else.
+Another hopefully is Amazon's claim that the microphones in these glasses are designed to only respond to the voice requests of the person wearing them and no one else.
 The even bigger question might be, just how nerdy do these smart glasses make you look?
 And from a privacy perspective, yeah, Amazon + Alexa always raises concerns for us, for sure.

 Let’s talk for a minute about Alexa itself.
 Amazon’s helpful artificial intelligence that’s built into everything from your Echo Dot smart speaker to your headphones to your eyeglasses comes with its own set of questions and concerns.
 Amazon does make it possible to automatically delete voice recordings immediately after they are processed.
 That's a nice feature after the controversy around human reviewers listening in to Alexa voice recordings.
 However, Amazon says when you delete your voice recordings, they still can keep data of the interactions those recordings triggered.
-So, if you buy a pregnancy test through Amazon Alexa, they won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
+So, if you buy a pregnancy test through Amazon Alexa, Amazon won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
 That record of the purchase is data they have on you going forward and may use to target you with ads for more stuff.

 - Manage your Alexa privacy settings